How Has Boston Gotten Away with Being Segregated for So Long?

 In other words, Jennings and other experts reason, when Bostonians understand how much intention went into segregating our city, they will understand just how much effort will be needed to fix it.

-Around that time, Boston’s Black community, which consisted of 1,900 people, or about 3 percent of the city’s population, lived primarily in the West End, the North End, and on the northern slope of Beacon Hill.
+Around that time, Boston’s Black community-which consisted of 1,900 people, or about 3 percent of the city’s population-lived primarily in the West End, the North End, and on the northern slope of Beacon Hill.
 Toward the end of the century, many Black families had moved into the South End, where they lived side by side with white neighbors, before also taking up residence nearby in Lower Roxbury.
-This covenant ensured that as the area’s Black population grew and expanded, Brookline’s Linden Place would not be on their route.
+This covenant ensured that as the area’s Black population grew and expanded, that parcel in Brookline, just a half block from the Boston line, would not be on their route.

 These covenants weren’t the only way Black families were discriminated against in the housing market.
 In 1926, the officers of the Boston Real Estate Exchange—an earlier name for the Greater Boston Real Estate Board that exists today—took out a hammer and nail and affixed to the wall of their new headquarters at 7 Water Street a framed copy of the National Association of Real Estate Boards’ Code of Ethics.
 Toward the end of the document was Article 34, which had just been added two years before.
 It read: “A Realtor should never be instrumental in introducing into a neighborhood a character of property or occupancy, members of any race or nationality, or any individuals whose presence will clearly be detrimental to property values in that neighborhood.”
 Due to popular demand, the Exchange printed up frameable copies of the code for its members to pick up and display on the walls of their agencies, too.